Below are the quick examples

 , arr1

-NumPy arrays, we will get a product of arr2
+NumPy arrays, you will get a product of arr2

 NumPy array.